-The lower White River has historically supported considerable populations of freshwater mussels.
-Mussel surveys confirm 37 native species of freshwater mussels inhabiting the White River from Newport to the confluence with the Mississippi River (Christian 1995, Harris and Christian 2000) (Table A-3).
+River from Newport to the confluence with the Mississippi River (Christian 1995, Harris and Christian 2000) (Table A-3).
 Gordon (1980) reported 49 species of mussels from the headwaters to the mouth of the White River.
 The mussel fauna of the lower White River below Newport includes three endangered species (see endangered species section).
 Little is known about mussel resources in the White River below the Arkansas Post Canal (RM 10).
 The closest known mussel bed to the study area in the White River is a major bed having a density above 10 individuals/m2 located between RM 11 and RM 12.
 This bed was only discovered in August 2003 (John Harris, pers. comm.).
 Anecdotal reports from commercial shellers indicate some commercial quality beds in the lower Arkansas River, but these reports have not been verified by qualified malacologists (John Harris, pers. comm.).
 Harris (2009) found few live mussels in the Melinda Channel and one mile upstream and downstream in the Arkansas River.

 In his work on the White River in the early 1990's, Christian (1995) surveyed major beds at nine locations in the lower reach of the lower White River (RM 10-100).
-Densities averaged 24.1 individuals/m2 (31.9/m2 maximum); the number of species per bed ranged from 11 to 21.
+Densities averaged 24.1 individuals/m2 ($31.9/m^2$ maximum); the number of species per bed ranged from 11 to 21.
 Major beds were typically located in substrates of sand, hard and soft clay, and gravel, with areas ranging from 570 to 10,300 m2.
-The community estimates for major beds in the lower reach ranged from $5{,}924 \pm 2{,}046$ to $189{,}679 \pm 36{,}127$ individuals.
+The community estimates for major beds in the lower reach ranged from $5,924 \pm 2,046$ to $189,679 \pm 36,127$ individuals.
 Eleven minor mussel beds were located in the lower reach, ranging in area from 200 to 1,200 m2.
-The mean density in these beds was 21.5 individuals/m2 and the number of species per bed ranged from 9 to 19.
+The mean density in these beds was 21.5 individuals/ m^2 and the number of species per bed ranged from 9 to 19.
 The mapleleaf (Quadrula quadrula) was the dominant species in most major beds, and the threehorn wartyback (Obliquaria reflexa) and fragile papershell (Leptodea fragilis) also contributed large percentages to the community makeup.
-Butterfly (Ellipsaria lineolata), washboard (Megalonaias nervosa), hickorynut (Obovaria olivaria), and pimpleback (Cyclonaias pustulosa) were also common in the major beds.
+Butterfly (Ellipsaria lineolata), washboard (Megalonaias nervosa), hickorynut (Obovaria olivaria), and pimpleback (Quadrula pustulosa) were also common in the major beds.
 The mapleleaf also dominated the species composition in the minor beds.
 Other common species discovered in minor beds included the fragile papershell, threehorn wartyback, washboard, hickorynut, and threeridge (Amblema plicata).
 The deertoe (Truncilla truncata), a species that has declined in recent years in the White River (Harris and Christian 2000), was also found in minor beds.